cry-inc/FactionMap/README.md

 	{
 		"id": "travellers", // Mandatory, must be unique and should contain no upper case, special chars or spaces!
 		"image": "traveller.png", // Optional, the relative or absolute path to a small faction logo as PNG file with alpha channel.
-Data URLs are also possible! (see http://dataurl.net/ for details)
+Data URLs are also possible! (see http://dataurl.net/ for details).
+It is recommended to use a small 40x40 pixel image.
 		"name": "Travellers of the Windrose", // Mandatory, contains the full name of the faction "color": "70,140,220", // Mandatory, contains the RGB encoded faction color (use Paint or GIMP for this).
 		"capital": 2, // Optional, contains the Id of the capital province.